dtinit/data-transfer-project/portability-types-transfer/src/main/java/org/datatransferproject/types/transfer/models/README.md

 # Data Models

-Data Models are a common format for transfering data between two adapters.
+Data Models are a common format for transferring data between two adapters.

 For any vertical (e.g. data type) there will hopefully be between 1 and a small handful of data models.